NetSuite Pricing: Facets, Factors, and Features to Consider

 Every person, team, and department in your enterprise is different.
 Folks in marketing will have different skillsets and innate strengths than their counterparts in HR or finance.
 Therefore, you shouldn’t hesitate to use data strategies and roll-outs customized for specific groups or departments.

-Put another way, if your HR team isn’t as strong with analytics as finance, focus your HR training on beefing up those analytic skills and data literacy, at least as they pertain to their specific roles.
+Put another way, if your HR team isn’t as strong with advanced analytics as finance, focus your HR training on beefing up those analytic skills and data literacy, at least as they pertain to their specific roles.
 One size doesn’t fit all when developing a data culture, so training under that misconception falls squarely within the fool’s errand category of mistakes.

 Use the Right Technology